iovisor/bcc/docs/tutorial.md

 tcprerans prints one line of output for every TCP retransmit packet, with details including source and destination addresses, and kernel state of the TCP connection.

 TCP retransmissions cause latency and throughput issues.
-For ESTABLESHID retransmits, look for patterns with networks.
+For ESTABLISHED retransmits, look for patterns with networks.
 For SYN_SENT, this may point to target kernel CPU saturation and kernel packet drops.

 More [examples](../tools/tcpretrans_example.txt).